tnichols217/notes/College/Additional Questions.md

 6. In Columbia’s admissions process, we value who you are as a unique individual, distinct from your goals and achievements.
 In the last words of this writing supplement, we would like you to reflect on a source of happiness.
 Help us get to know you further by describing the first thing that comes to mind when you consider what simply brings you joy.
 (35 words)

 > [!para]
 > Building others up brings me joy.
-Whether it be teaching natives how to code or writing study guides for my fellow AP Biology classmates, being able to help and serve others makes me happy.
+Whether it be teaching the indigenous how to code or writing study guides for my fellow AP Biology classmates, being able to help and serve others makes me happy.

 # Duke University
 ## QB Supplement